- Food Gallery

 3. While that is cooking we are going to make the blueberry sauce.
 Simply add all of the ingredients listed into a medium-sized pot and bring to a simmer.
 When the blueberries are no longer frozen (and the dates are soft enough to be blended) grab a hand-blender or transfer sauce to a regular blender, and pulse until properly combined.
 Pour this into a jar and set aside.

-4. Pour the sauce over the pancakes, garnish with additional blueberries and enjoy!
+Now simply drizzle the sauce on to the pancakes, garnish with a handful of additional blueberries and enjoy!

 Enough of my ramblings, enjoy your pancakes!